Maintaining T Type History – the role of the T Register Historian

 4. Gathering information and compiling records of documents relating to the activities of the MG Car Company during the period 1936-1955.
 5. Building up and maintaining information about specialised aspects of T- Series cars such as one off or special bodied cars, police cars and cars with a competition history etc.

 These duties require close liaison with each of the Registrars to ensure the exchange and share of information as it becomes available.
-The Historian, Clive Manser, welcomes input and contributions from past and present owners in the form of car histories, photographs and historical documentation of anything T type.
+The Historian, John Ward, welcomes input and contributions from past and present owners in the form of car histories, photographs and historical documentation of anything T type.
 His contact details are available on the Contacts page.